thekawsarhossain/tourism-portal-client-site/README.md

 - we also used here private route using react route .
 - we added authntication system in our website .
 - we make user dashboard so that they can access the things that they order or do.
+- The dashboard in the user image, if you click the imaage then you get the dashboard and the dash board is protected.
 - we use mongodb to keep data there as a database .
 - we used node, express as well .